Password Hygiene

 Password managers also help protect you from phishing emails that try to trick you into logging into fraudulent, look-alike websites.
 While you, a silly human 😉, may be fooled by a well-crafted fake Bank of America login page, a password manager would never be tricked like that.
 Using a password manager, you'll know right away if a login page is fake because the password manager won't auto-fill the username and password.

-Another advantage to a 3rd party password manager is allowing you to store other kinds of non-password sensitive data, something that the built-in browser-based password managers don't do very well -- or at all.
+Another advantage to a 3rd party password manager is allowing you to store other kinds of sensitive non-password data, something that the built-in browser-based password managers don't do very well -- or at all.
 That might be tax info, combinations to padlocks, SSNs, security questions and answers, MFA/2FA backup keys, and other sensitive non-password info.

 Such 3rd password managers include mSecure, 1Password, RoboForm, Bitwarden, and Dashlane to name a few.
 I would not recommend LastPass due to insecure practices by that company.